Progress and results

 The button to continue screening is now disabled.
 This can be undone by clicking again on Mark as in review.

 You can export the results of your labeling to a RIS, CSV, TSV, or Excel file.
-A file contains all imported data including your decisions.
+A file contains all imported data including your decisions, or a file with a selection of the relevant records only.

-The following variables will be added to your dataset:
+The following variables will be added to your tabular dataset:

 The column titled included contains the labels as provided by the user: